edgelesssys/constellation/docs/docs/workflows/create.md

 1. Creating the necessary resources in your cloud environment
 2. Bootstrapping the Constellation cluster and setting up a connection

-See the [architecture](../architecture/orchestration.md) section for details on the inner workings of this process.

 :::tip
 If you don't have a cloud subscription, check out [MiniConstellation](../getting-started/first-steps-local.md), which lets you set up a local Constellation cluster using virtualization.
 :::